 Section 41-11-20.
-(A) An employer may not pay wages to an employee at a rate less than the rate paid to employees of another race, religion, color, sex, including gender identity and sexual orientation, age, national origin, or disability status for comparable work, when viewed as a composite of skill, effort, and responsibility and performed under similar working conditions, except if the payment is made pursuant to a bona fide:
+(A) No employer shall pay wages to any employee at a rate less than the rate paid to employees of another race; religion; color; sex, including gender identity and sexual orientation; age; national origin; or disability status for comparable work, when viewed as a composite of skill, effort, and responsibility and performed under similar working conditions, except if such payment is made pursuant to a bona fide:

-(1) seniority system; provided, however, that time spent on parental, family, and medical leave shall not reduce seniority;
+(1) seniority system, provided, however, that time spent on parental, family, and medical leave shall not reduce seniority;

-(2) merit system;

-(3) system that measures earnings by quantity or quality of production; or
+- (2) merit system; - (3) system that measures earnings by quantity or quality of production; or

-(4) factor other than religion, color, sex, including gender identity and sexual orientation, age, national origin, or disability status, such as education, training, or experience.
-The defense provided in this item may not apply if the employee demonstrates that an alternative employment practice exists that would serve the same business purpose without producing such differential and that the employer has refused to adopt such alternative practice.
-The defense described in this item must apply only if the employer demonstrates that the factor:
+(4) factor other than religion; color; sex, including gender identity and sexual orientation; age; national origin; or disability status, such as education, training, or experience.
+The defense described in this item shall not apply if the employee demonstrates that an alternative employment practice exists that would serve the same business purpose without producing such differential and that the employer has refused to adopt such alternative practice.
+The defense described in this item shall apply only if the employer demonstrates that such factor:

-(a) is not based upon or derived from a differential in compensation based on religion, color, sex, including gender identity and sexual orientation, age, national origin, or disability status;
+(i) is not based upon or derived from a differential in compensation based on religion; color; sex, including gender identity and sexual orientation; age; national origin; or disability status;

-(b) is job related with respect to the position in question;
+(ii) is job-related with respect to the position in question;

-(c) is consistent with business necessity; and
+(iii) is consistent with business necessity; and

-(d) accounts for the entire differential in compensation at issue.
+(iv) accounts for the entire differential in compensation at issue.
 An individual's wage history cannot, by itself, justify an otherwise unlawful pay differential.

-(B) An employer who is paying a wage rate differential in violation of this section may not, in order to comply with the provisions of this section, reduce the wage rate of any employee.
+(B) An employer who is paying a wage rate differential in violation of this section shall not, in order to comply with the provisions of this section, reduce the wage rate of any employee.